 In most exchanges, altcoins are paired either with Bitcoin or Ethereum.
 You will need to trade them for altcoins.
 In some cases, you will need to register and transfer cryptocurrency between a few exchanges to get what you want.
 On the other hand, it is a relatively easy process and returns often outweigh the trouble.
 So if you don't have any Bitcoins or Ether yet, let's start at the very beginning.

-First, you need to register at a gateway exchange.
-Gateway or fiat-to-crypto exchanges are marketplaces where you can purchase cryptocurrencies with fiat.
-The most reputable and beginner-friendly fiat-to-crypto exchanges are
+First, you need to register at a gateway service.
+Gateway or fiat-to-crypto platforms are services where you can purchase cryptocurrencies with fiat.
+The most reputable and beginner-friendly fiat-to-crypto platforms are

 Here is a list of popular gateway exchanges and their fees compared: